 To serve as a platform for direct interaction with space and lower the barriers of entry to the aerospace industry by increasing the accessibility of satellite design and construction.

-The robotic arm will be paired with a dot-matrix display mounted on a side of the satellite, to create the ‘interactive’ component of our mission.
+The secondary, interactivity-based mission will be enabled by a dot-matrix display mounted on a side of the satellite, to create the ‘interactive’ component of our mission.
 BSE will enable anyone to upload and run their own sequences of commands on PVDX to control its arm, display, and camera.
 After their “program” is uploaded and run, the camera will capture and send down an image showing the results of their program.
 The image could show what’s on the display, an image of Earth, or any other view that was programmed!

 An example program might move the arm such that the camera views the display, perform some computations on the satellite’s sensor readings, print the result on the display, and finally take a photo once the earth is in the background.

 In December 2020, we submitted our application to NASA’s Educational Launch of Nanosatellites (ELaNa program.
 We found out that we were accepted in Spring 2021!
 We will launch PVDX in mid-2024.
 To that end, based on our experience with EQUiSat’s integration and testing process, we hope to have a minimum viable satellite by mid-2022.